wmhilton-stoplight/platform-docs/7.-projects/project-settings.md

 ## Delete Projects

-You can remove a project and all of its data from Stoplight.
+You can remove a project and all its data from Stoplight.
 For Stoplight projects, the deletion is permanent.
-For Git projects, the underlying repo is not impacted, but the repo contents are removed from Stoplight.
+For Git projects, the underlying repo isn't impacted, but the repo contents are removed from Stoplight.

 To delete a project: